 That’s it.
 You’re done!
 Just hit the publish button.

 With CLEAN 6, it's super easy to translate global elements like your main navigation.
 Nope!
-You won't have to bother cloning a bunch of template or modules that you have to keep organized.
-In this video I'll walk you through how easy it is.
+You won't have to bother cloning a bunch of templates or modules that you have to keep organized.
+In this video, I'll walk you through how easy it is.

 Access it by opening up any website template in Design Tools.